-International and domestic calls can be made from your hotel room.
-Calls may cost £1 per minute to the UK, plus a 10% service charge, but will vary by location.
+All hotels in China will have phones where you can make calls back home, however please be aware that the cost of these calls may be expensive and rates will vary between hotels.

+It is possible to use mobile phone applications such as Skype through an internet connection to contact friends and family back home free of charge.
 To call the UK the international access code is 00, followed by the country code 44, then the local area code (omitting the first 0), then the number.

-To call Wendy Wu Tours it is 00 44 207 403 7860.
-Emergency 24 hour telephone (out of office hours) is 00 44 7984 041 625.
+To call Wendy Wu Tours it is

+Our Emergency 24-hour telephone (out of office hours) is 00 44 7984 041 625.